mattb19/Fit-Fam/README.md

 ## FIRST TIME INSTALLATION MAC:
 1. Install Vue.js 2.7.10 and Python 3.10.7 and Visual Studio Code
 2. Clone the github repo into your desired directory then open the directory in vscode
-3. Open terminal in vscode, navigate to the backend folder run the following:
+3. Open terminal in vscode, navigate to the backend folder and run the following:

     python3 -m pip install flask